Model theory of Galois actions of torsion Abelian groups: Introduction

 \item $K$ is a perfect field;

 \item for each $i\in I$, $K^{G_i}$ is PAC;

 \item for each $i\in I$, we have:

-where $(\mathcal{G}_i)_{i\in I}$ is a fixed collection of small profinite groups. \end{enumerate} \end{definition} Clearly, Items $(1)$ and $(2)$ are first-order.
+where $(\mathcal{G}_i)_{i\in I}$ is a fixed collection of small profinite groups. \end{enumerate} \end{definition} Let us remark here that the definition of ``strict'' above extends \cite[Definition 2.2]{HK3} in the case of a finite group $G$.

+Clearly, Items $(1)$ and $(2)$ are first-order.
 By \cite[Chapter 11.3]{FrJa}, Item $(3)$ is a first-order condition as well.
 Since the set of extensions of a field $F$ (inside a fixed algebraic closure of $F$) of a fixed degree $n$ is ``uniformly definable'' in $F$ (see e.g. \cite[Remark 2.6(i)]{PiPolk}) and there are finitely many of them in the situation of Definition \ref{galaxioms} (by the smallness assumption), we see that Item $(4)$ is also first-order.
 We would like to point out that in the case of a group $G$ which is not finitely generated, the field of constants $K^G$ is \emph{not} definable in the $G$-field $K$ (it is merely type-definable).
-Hence, there is not much chance for any statement about $\gal(K)$ to be first-order.
+Hence, there is not much chance for any statement about $\gal(K^G)$ to be first-order.

-As we have said above, the theory $G-\mathrm{TCF}$ is axiomatised by Galois axioms for a finite $G$ (by \cite{Sjo}), which we will also point out in Lemma \ref{finitecr}.
+As we have said above, the theory $G-\mathrm{TCF}$ is axiomatised by Galois axioms for a finite $G$ (by \cite{Sjo}), which we will also point out in Proposition \ref{finitecr}.
 In this paper, we prove a version of this result for torsion Abelian groups satisfying the equivalent conditions from Remark \ref{equivcond}.

 This paper is organized as follows.
 In Section \ref{secgen}, we collect some general results (originating often from \cite{Sjo}) about existentially closed $G$-fields and we also discuss Hrushovski's notion of pseudo-existentially closed $G$-fields.
 In Section \ref{secabsolute}, we show a crucial technical result about pronilpotency of certain absolute Galois groups.
 Section \ref{secneg} is concerned with the negative (or non-existence) results.
 More precisely, we show there the left-to-right implication from Theorem \ref{superthm}.
 Section \ref{secpos} is about the positive results, that is we show there the right-to-left implication from Theorem \ref{superthm}.
 In Section \ref{secmisc}, we collect several miscellaneous results and observations regarding the model theory of $G$-fields.